Every sweet smile has a good dental routine behind it. Being healthy takes a little work, but choosing the right tools and habits can make it fun.

 Rechargeable so you don’t need to replace batteries

-This electric toothbrush flosser combo has the approval of the American Dental Association (ADA) which already says much about its reliability, but we can explore its features for good measure.
+This electric toothbrush flosser combo has the approval of the American Dental Association (ADA) which already says much about its reliability, but let’s explore its features for good measure.

 The brush and floss are combined together in the same head, they can be used simultaneously for a quick cleanup, or separately for a deeper wash.
 Switching between the three modes is seamless and totally at your fingertips.

 The unit is quite compact, you can place it in any convenient spot.
 It has an extra long cord that you can pull out.
-You wouldn’t have to stand glued to the ground beside the sink, use it and easily move around.
+You wouldn’t have to stand glued to the ground beside the sink.
+You can use it and still easily move around.